A simple personal knowledge platform with a focus on clean markdown files, simple queries and a journal.

 - Runs local on your computer.

 - Your information is always exclusively in the Markdown files.
 No replication in a database or similar.
-The files can
+The files can be easily synchronized with other sync tools.

 - Based on blocks, but these can also be larger, contain entire chapters and multiple queries.